Promising Three-Drug cocktail targets Hard-to-Treat leukemia

 Summary

-This study tests a new combination of three drugs (aclarubicin, azacitidine, and venetoclax) for people with acute myeloid leukemia (AML), including those newly diagnosed or whose cancer has returned.
-The goal is to find the safest dose and see if the combo helps control the disease.
-About 112 adults aged 18 and older will take part.
+This study tests a combination of three drugs—aclarubicin, azacitidine, and venetoclax—in people with acute myeloid leukemia (AML) who are either newly diagnosed and unable to tolerate standard chemotherapy, or whose cancer has returned or not responded to treatment.
+The trial has two phases: first, to find the safest dose of aclarubicin, and second, to see how well the combo works at achieving remission.
+Up to 112 adults will take part across multiple centers.

 Disclaimer